 Holidays

 Kids in Action provides support to children and young adults with special needs.
 They have three caravans in a holiday park in Great Yarmouth, complete with wet rooms and ramps.
 These 'homes away from home' come with central heating and double glazing - not to mention the swimming pool, crazy golf and entertainment available at the park.
+Kids in Action have recently merged with Ellie's Haven, offering a fully equipped holiday home in Looe, Cornwall too.

-Website: www.kidsinaction.org.uk
+Website: kidsinaction.org.uk

 The Kensington Foundation's Daisy Chain Project offers holidays in bright and modern accommodation in Blackpool for families caring for a child with a disability.
 The holiday homes come free of charge and are wheelchair accessible.
 There are 10 self-contained apartments and they look absolutely charming.
 Equipment is available to hire including portable hoists, changing mats etc.

-Website: www.kensingtonfoundation.com
+Website: kensingtonfoundation.com

 The Dream Makers Children's Charity grants wishes and dreams to children with disabilities.
 The wishes could be a holiday at Disney World, a trip to Lapland or the opportunity to swim with dolphins.
 They also have a number of large mobile holiday homes in Devon for children who are unable to travel further afield.

-Website: www.dreammakerschildrenscharity.com
+Website: dreammakerschildrenscharity.com

 Bendrigg Trust is a specialist residential activity centre based in beautiful Cumbria.
-They offer fully inclusive accessible activity breaks for groups, families and adults of all abilities.
+They offer fully inclusive accessible activity

+breaks for groups, families and adults of all abilities.
 Activities they offer include climbing, canoeing, caving and cycling.
 They also have a pretty magical sensory room.
 Check out their YouTube Channel for videos of all the action!

-Website: www.bendrigg.org.uk
+Website: bendrigg.org.uk

 Therapies

 The Boparan Charitable Trust accepts applications for funding for therapies including speech and language therapy, occupational therapy and behavioural therapy.

-Website: www.theboparancharitabletrust.com
+Website: theboparancharitabletrust.com

 Raising Money

 Some families affected by cerebral palsy have been successful in raising money for particular pieces of equipment or therapy through fundraising.
-There are a couple of platforms online that make this possible: Crowdfunder aims to connect projects that matter with people who care: Website: www.crowdfunder.co.uk Go Fund Me is a similar fundraising platform:
+There are a couple of platforms online that make this possible: Crowdfunder aims to connect projects that matter with people who care: Website: crowdfunder.co.uk Go Fund Me is a similar fundraising platform: